Nelson Eddy: Singing

 Eddy developed his talent as a boy soprano in church choirs.
 Throughout his teens, Eddy studied voice and imitated the recordings of baritones such as Titta Ruffo, Antonio Scotti, Pasquale Amato, Giuseppe Campanari, and Reinald Werrenrath.
 He gave recitals for women's groups and appeared in society theatricals, usually for little or no pay.
+He took voice lessons with Sidney Dietch.

 Eddy had a job in an iron works factory and then spent ten years as a newspaper reporter.
 He was fired for paying more attention to music than to journalism.
 His first professional break came in 1922, when the press singled him out after an appearance in a society theatrical, The Marriage Tax, although his name had been omitted from the program.

+On May 18, 1923, Eddy made his operatic debut in Aida at the Philadelphia Operatic Society.
+The Philadelphia Record review: "Nelson Eddy, as Amonasro, had an electrifying effect on the audience.
+A young singer, scarcely 20 years of age, with that undefinable gift so seldom seen of arresting the auditor's interest and holding it continuously, Mr. Eddy was a star from the moment he appeared on the stage."

-In 1924, Eddy won the top prize in a competition that included a chance to appear with the Philadelphia Opera Society.
-By the late 1920s, Eddy was appearing with the Philadelphia Civic Opera Company and had a repertoire of 28 operatic roles, including Amonasro in Aida, Marcello in La bohème, Papageno in The Magic Flute, Almaviva in The Marriage of Figaro, both Tonio and Silvio in Pagliacci, and Wolfram in Tannhäuser.
+In 1924, Eddy won the top prize in a competition, was appearing with the Philadelphia Civic Opera Company and had a repertoire of 28 operatic roles,including Amonasro in Aida, Marcello in La bohème, Papageno in The Magic Flute, Almaviva in The Marriage of Figaro, both Tonio and Silvio in Pagliacci, and Wolfram in Tannhäuser.

 Eddy performed in Gilbert and Sullivan operas with the Savoy Company, the oldest amateur theater company in the world devoted exclusively to the works of Gilbert and Sullivan.
 With Savoy, Eddy sang the leading role of Strephon in Iolanthe at the Broad Street Theatre in Philadelphia in 1922.
 The next year, he played the role of Major-General Stanley in Savoy's production of The Pirates of Penzance.
 He reprised the role of Strephon with Savoy in 1927, when the group moved their performances to the Academy of Music.
 Thirty-one years later, he was asked for advice by a new Strephon with the company.
-Eddy wrote:

-I envy you.
+Eddy wrote: "I envy you.
 I'd like to play Strephon again, too!
 The one thing I suggest is to keep him gay, happy, and care-free.
 You can set the character with your first entrance.
 Dance in with a sort of cute abandon.
 Then in "Good morrow, good mother" act joyfully in love.
 The rest will fall right into line.
 The first time I did it – at the old Broad Street Theatre – was better than when I did it at the Academy.
 I let myself get impressed with the importance of the latter house and with my growing experience in opera – and I played it too grand.
 Don't fall into that trap.
 Good luck and my very best wishes – to you and all the Company.
-Sincerely, Nelson Eddy.
+Sincerely, Nelson Eddy."